Sing the Troubled Beast/Diablo Guapo

 Sing the Troubled Beast/Diablo Guapo is a 2005 compilation of the two sole full-length studio albums originally released by Louisville post-hardcore band Bastro - Diablo Guapo (1989) and Sing the Troubled Beast (1990).
 Released via Drag City, the compilation includes all of the tracks from both of these albums in their original order, except one ("Pretty Smart On My Part" off of Diablo Guapo, a Phil Ochs cover).

 Track listing

+Originally released on LP by Homestead Records while the band was still together, Drag City's retrospective is sequenced in reverse chronological order, with the 10 tracks from 1990's Sing the Troubled Beast preceding those from 1989's Diablo Guapo LP.